mAIstermind/mAIstermind-Teleprompter/README.md

 ## Browser Compatibility
 For the best experience, especially for voice control and camera features, please use a modern browser like **Google Chrome** or Microsoft Edge.

-## Deployment to GitHub Pages
+## Deployment to Render

-This project is now configured for your GitHub Pages site.
-To deploy any new changes:
+This project is configured for deployment on Render.
+Pushing changes to the `main` branch on GitHub will automatically trigger a new deployment.

-1. Commit and push your changes to the `main` branch.
-2. Run the following command in your terminal:
-    ```bash
-    npm run deploy
-    ```
-This will build the application and automatically push the required files to the `gh-pages` branch, updating your live site.